scriptituk/xfade-easing/README.md

 ## Custom expression performance

+FFmpeg incorporates a simple arithmetic expression evaluator written as an LL(1) recursive descent parser.
-FFmpeg `expr` strings initially get parsed into an expression tree of `AVExpr` nodes in libavutil/eval.c.
+Custom `expr` strings initially get parsed into an expression tree of `AVExpr` nodes in libavutil/eval.c.
-That expression is then executed for every pixel in each plane, which obviously incurs a performance hit, considerably exacerbated by disabling slice threading in order to use the `st()` and `ld()` functions.
+That expression is then executed for every pixel in each plane, which obviously incurs a performance hit, considerably exacerbated by disabling threading in order to use the `st()` and `ld()` variables shared between slices (a slice is a range of frame lines processed by a thread job).
-So custom transition expressions are not fast.
+So custom transition expressions are not fast despite the pre-parse.

 The following times are based on empirical timings scaled by benchmark scores (the [Geekbench Mac Benchmark Chart](https://browser.geekbench.com/mac-benchmarks)).
 They are rough estimates in seconds to process a 3-second transition of HD720 (1280x720) 3-plane media (rgb24) through a null muxer at Mac benchmark midpoints.